 If an item has a lammy, the lammy must be attached to the physrep.
 This is because items can be lost or stolen in character, and the lammy needs to go with them.
 If it would be awkward or unsafe to attach a lammy to an item it is permissible to keep the lammy in your pocket, so long as the lammy stays with the item if you are no longer in possession of it (e.g. rings, armor or small weapons).

 If an item has any special properties, they will be detailed on the lammy.
 The first part of the description will take the form "Obvious: ..." anything following this is clear to any character who studies the item.
-There may then be a heading for Magic, and Spirit which define how the item responds to the use of "Rec.
+There may then be a heading for Magic, Spirit, Demon and Alchemy which define how the item responds to the use of "Rec.
 Magic" or "Detect Nature of Spirit".
 Other information on the lammie may follow other skill names; this information is only obvious to people with the appropriate skills.

 For example, a magic staff lammy may say: